 German 1.
 Introductory German.
-Taught at 9S by Ellis Shookman.
+Taught at 9S by Yuliya Komska.
 Introduction to written and spoken German.
 Intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
 The textbook is the 6th edition of Deutsch: Na klar!, by Di Donato et al.

 German 2.
 Introductory German.
-Taught at 9S by Yuliya Komska and at 10 by Michael McGillen.
+Taught at 9S and at 10 by Eric Miller.
 The 10 o'clock section will also use the x-hour on Thursday at 12.
 Continued intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
 The textbook is the 6th edition of Deutsch: Na klar!, by Di Donato et al. Here is the syllabus.

 German 7.
 First Year Seminar.
-Taught at 10A by Petra McGillen.
-See Special Listings.
+Taught at 10A by Bruce Duncan See Special Listings.

 German 10.02.
 Intermediate German Language and Culture: From God's Subjects to Global Citizens.
 Taught at 12 by Michael McGillen.
 This course surveys history and culture of the German-speaking lands to investigate the individual's role in a changing society.
 Discussions will stress the uneven path of subjects, dependent on God, the ruler, or social hierarchy, towards becoming autonomous citizens.
 What role has philosophy, poetry, art, architecture, or music played in this emancipation process?
 Thinking and writing about this question will help intermediate language learners practice grammar, acquire vocabulary, and strengthen listening, speaking, and writing skills.
 Conducted in German.
 Dist: TMV.
 WCult: W.

 German 85.
 Independent study project.
-Before the beginning of the term, and after consulting with a faculty member, students submit a proposal to the department.
+By the middle of the previous term, and after consulting with a faculty member, students submit a proposal to the department.